< Back to Articles

 Durability and Longevity

-Plain Gut Strings - are more vulnerable to changes in humidity and temperature, as well as wear and tear from playing, which can effect their tone over time.
+Plain Gut Strings - more vulnerable to changes in humidity and temperature, as well as wear and tear from playing, which can affect their tone over time.

 Feel and Playability